buelowp/sunset/README.md

 * VS Code for Particle

 I don't use PlatformIO for much but some compile time testing.
 I can't help much with that platform.

+See notes below for the ESP devices, ESP32 and ESP8266.

 # Testing